ThomasVon2021/blikvm-site/docs/en/bliswitch-v1-guide.md

 ## **Introduction**

 BliKVM-Switch-V1.0 is a four channel HDMI+USB switch, which supports panel button, desktop controller and KVM remote to switch between computers.
 Maximum support of the switch itself 4K@60HZ Plug and play, driver free.
 BliKVM-Switch-V1.0 uses the same hardware solution as XH-HK4401, AG7210 HDMI switching chip supports up to 4K@60Hz, CH444G USB switching chip supports USB2.0.
 The difference is that BliKVM-Switch-V1.0 is equipped with KVM USB cable, which can realize KVM port selection.
+BliSwitch v1 works on its own, but for KVM-Over-IP it needs BliKVM or other KVM.
 BliKVM-Switch-V1.0 is compatible with BliKVM and PiKVM.
 !!! note "points for attention"
     - The switch can be powered directly from the USB input to the computer, that is, the switch can work normally without power supply.
     - If the USB power supply of the controlled computer cannot make the switch work, the switch can be powered independently.